kittylyst/fighting-animals/README.md

 ## Running the project

-In the `deploy/` directory are a docker-compose YAML file and a collector config.
+In the deploy directory are a docker-compose YAML file and some Prometheus config.

+We also need the OTel agent, which is present as a binary artifact on this branch -- it is not built from source.

 ```shell
 docker-compose up
 ```

 The entrypoint service can then be hit on `:8080`